domRiddle/ASF/Escrow.md

 From version V2.1 onwards, ASF no longer allows you to use ASF 2FA "solo" mode - it means that you should have already linked and operational authenticator that is supported by ASF.
 ASF currently supports four different sources of 2FA - Android, iOS, SteamDesktopAuthenticator and WinAuth.
 If you don't have any authenticator yet, and you're about to link for the first time, I strongly encourage to use WinAuth, which can be then imported to ASF (and used by you).

 All following guides require from you to already have **working and operational** authenticator being used with given tool/application.
 ASF 2FA will not operate properly if you import invalid data, therefore make sure that your authenticator works properly before attempting to import it.
+This does include testing and verifying that following authenticator functions work properly:
+- You can generate tokens and those tokens are accepted by Steam network
+- You can fetch confirmations, and they are arriving on your mobile authenticator
+- You can accept those confirmations, and it's properly recognized by Steam network

+Ensure that your authenticator works by checking if above actions work - if they don't, then they won't work in ASF either.

 ***